mowsec/vulnerable-rails-contrast/README.md

 # Secure your Rails Application with Contrast Security

 This repository is an example of how to install the Contrast Security Agent in a Ruby on Rails application.

+It also demonstrates a simple CICD pipeline that builds the docker container when a PR is raised and deploys the container into an Amazon ECS service once merged.

+Since I detailed the instrumentation steps in the Python project, I'll start here by explaining the GitHub actions.
+Please scroll down for the ruby instrumentation steps.

-The agent is installed as a Gem and runs alongside your application code and serves as an all-encompassing static code scanner, SCA tool, IAST agent and runtime self-protection tool.
+The Contrast Security agent is installed as a Gem and runs alongside your application code and serves as an all-encompassing static code scanner, SCA tool, IAST agent and runtime self-protection tool.
 For more information, check out their [website][Contrast Home] and [Community Edition][Contrast community].

 * Original vulnerable application source code taken from:
 [OWASP/railsgoat][railsgoat]